 It is important to be aware of what signs could mean that your newborn is sick.
-Their immune system is not as strong at birth, so it’s harder for them to fight off infections.
+Their immune system is not as strong after birth, so it’s harder for them to fight off infections.
 And once they do get an infection, it can get worse quickly.
 That’s why you should know what to look for.

 Path to improved health